-- Recognize museums' significant economic impact when considering FY 2018 funding measures, and oppose any effort to restrict the eligibility of museums-including zoos and aquariums-to compete for funds made available by the federal government. - Amend the Anti-Deficiency Act to allow the continuity of public access to lands and collections at federally operated museums, national parks, national monuments, national forests, and national historic sites during any future funding gap. - Enact the Comprehensive Resources for Entrepreneurs in the Arts to Transform the Economy (CREATE) Act, H.R.
-1649 and S. 661.
+- Recognize museums' significant economic impact when considering federal funding measures, and oppose any effort to restrict the eligibility of museums-including zoos and aquariums-to compete for funds made available by the federal government. - Amend the Anti-Deficiency Act to allow the continuity of public access to lands and collections at federally operated museums, national parks, national monuments, national forests, and national historic sites during any future funding gap. - Enact the Comprehensive Resources for Entrepreneurs in the Arts to Transform the Economy (CREATE) Act, S. 661 and H.R.
+1649.